mindymallory/BBOBAS/maunuscript.md

 [^sep]: September experiences low trading volumes because deliveries on this contract sometimes (but not usually) can come from early new crop harvest, making its price relative to the traditional new crop contract, December, hard to predict.

 The second and third panel display the number of revisions to the best ask and best bid, respectively.
 The number of quote revisions is fairly stable within a band of about 25,000 to 50,000 revisions from 2008 to mid 2010.
 The exception being a brief period in late 2008 when the market had bottomed after a dramatic fall from a high that summer of nearly $8.00 per bushel.
 Starting in the latter period of 2010, a notable increase in the number of quote revisions, and the volatility of the number of quote revisions can be observed.
 While they do not stay within a well defined band, most days the number of quote revisions fall within an range of 30,000 to 75,000.
 Because this does not appear to coincide with a commensurate increase in the number of transactions (depicted in the bottom panel of figure 1), one must assume this is due to an increase in quoting strategies particularly suited to electronic markets.
-A noticeable decrease in the number of transactions, and especially the number of quote revisions is visible during the final weeks of 2009 and 2010, corresponding with the Christmas and New Year's holiday.
+A noticable decrease in the number of transactions, and especially the number of quote revisions is visible during the final weeks of 2009 and 2010, corresponding with the Christmas and New Year's holiday.

 While prices were volatile, the share of contracts traded on the CME's electronic trading platform, Globex, had already stabilized to nearly 90% by 2008 [@peterson2015].
 So any effects we study should not be related trading infrastructure changes that may have occurred during the migration of volume to the electronic exchange.
 The data are time-stamped to the second, but trades and updates to the top of the book routinely occur more rapidly than once per second.
 This results in several updates to the top of the book displaying the same time stamp.
 This requires us to either aggregate to the second, or to simulate sub-second time stamps [@hasbrouck2015;@WangPhd14].
 Since we calculate correlations between updates to the top-of-the book for several contract maturities, simulation would need to preserve (at least) the order in which updates arrived to each respective contract.
 Since preserving the order is impossible, we aggregate to the second.[^aggregate]

-[^aggregate]: We take the last entry on each time-stamp for the aggregation.
+[^aggregate]: We take the last entry on each timestamp for the aggregation.

 Further, we exclude days on which there was a limit price move in any of the contracts, since when prices are locked at the limit, calculating correlations is impossible (Dates deleted due to limit price moves and the corresponding information events, if known, are as follows: 1/12/2010, revision to a Crop Production report; 3/31/2011, Prospective Plantings report; 6/30/2011, Planted Acres report; 10/8/2010, World Agricultural Supply and Demand Estimates (WASDE); and 12/9/2010, WASDE).
 Also, we exclude 4/5/2010, because there was an unusually high number of revisions to the best bid and best offer.
 Since we were not able to process all of the data for this day in a reasonable amount of computing time, we drop this day from our sample.
 Additionally, 7/5/2011 was an unusually light trading day after the Fourth of July holiday and resulted in no data for the third to mature contract, so we dropped this day as well.